Gawwwwddd I miss my truck.

-My F-150 was a slightly better than middle of the road model.
-It was an extended cab with shift-on-the-fly 4-wheel drive, power windows and locks, air conditioning and a bench seat in back just big enough to haul my three children, who were then a teenager, a four-year-old and a toddler.
+My F-150 was a slight better than middle of the road model.
+It was an extended cab with shift-on-the-fly 4-wheel drive, power windows and locks, air conditioning and a bench set just big enough to haul my three children, who were then a teenager, a four-year-old and a toddler.

 Enter the 2021 Ford F-150 Limited SuperCrew.

 The newest generation of Ford full-size truck is undoubtedly the best yet, especially from my perspective.
 It offers all of the functionality and capability that young me loved about my 2004 F-150 while catering to old, uh, older me and my admiration for a comfortable leather chair and impressive technology.

 The exterior of the 2021 F-150 is clearly an evolution from the one that rests fondly in my memory – but bigger.
 The new truck with its massive grille and boxy fenders and cab looks like it could take on a tank and win.
 Instead its taking on the Chevy Silverado and Ram 1500 and, in my mind, it wins that battle too – although the Ram should make Ford designers sweat a little.

 Despite its brick-on-wheel shape, it’s the most aerodynamic offering ever.
 The truck employs active grille shutters and automatic air dam to help reduce drag and improve fuel economy.
 More importantly, it’s big and brawny without looking over the top or gaudy – think Superman instead of Batman.